benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

-##### 1to1: only look at homologs that are strictly one-to-one.
+##### 1to1: filter homologs that contains only one sequence per species.
 No cutting is carried out.

 	python filter_1to1_orthologs.py <final homologs directory> <tree file extension> <minimal number of taxa> <output directory>

 ##### MI: prune by maximum inclusion.
 Set OUTPUT_1to1_ORTHOLOGS to False if wish only to ouput orthologs that is not 1-to-1, for example, when 1-to-1 orthologs have already been analyzed in previous steps.

 	python prune_paralogs_MI.py <final homologs directory> <tree file extension> <relative long tip cutoff> <absolute long tip cutoff> <minimal number of taxa> <output directory>